growthbook/growthbook-c-sharp/README.md

 ## Usage examples

 This library is based on the [GrowthBook SDK specs](https://docs.growthbook.io/lib/build-your-own) and should be compatible with the usage examples in the [GrowthBook docs](https://docs.growthbook.io/).
+For a more complete set of examples involving usage within ASP.Net Core, take a look at the C# examples in the [GrowthBook examples repository](https://github.com/growthbook/examples/tree/main/csharp-example/GrowthBookCSharpExamples).

 Down below you'll find two basic examples on how the package works.